-Understanding Gear Ratio and Skid Spots in Fixed Gear Biking
+Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

 First, let’s talk about 'Gear Ratio.'